Mexico Field Trips, February and March 1980

 is beautiful, with Laguna del Rodeo in view.

-½ hour from Cuernavaca by car, but a long walk by bus which does not
+About a half hour from Cuernavaca by car, but a long walk after the bus which does not

 go as far as the ruins, I’m told.
 But well worth the trip.